czylabsonasa/edu-related/deikrpcs2025/readme.md

 - evaluate it at points of $L,R$
 - if $\frac{-b}{2a} \in [L,R]$ then, eval $f$ at it and adjust the $min/max$ appropriately
 - $\mathcal{O}(Q+N)$
-- it seems trivial, but it is not about evaluate $f$ at integer points (and it would too slow)
+- it seems trivial, but it is more than just evaluate $f$ at integer points (and it would too slow)
   - consider $20x^2-10x+10$ on $[-1,1]$ it has a minimizer at $0.25$ and the value is
   $8.75$. $f(\{-1,0,1\})=\{40,10,20\}$, so somewhere on the interval $f$ has a value of $9$.
-  - $f$ is continous!!!
-Bolzano IVT...
+  - $f$ is continous + Bolzano IVT...
 - [io](optimize-1.tgz)
 - [html](optimize-1.html)